Minnesota State Highway 19

-Minnesota State Highway 19 (MN 19) is a 207.877 mi highway in southwest and southeast Minnesota, which runs from South Dakota Highway 30 at the South Dakota state line near Ivanhoe and continues east to its eastern terminus at its intersection with U.S. Highway 61 in Red Wing.
+Minnesota State Highway 19 (MN 19) is a 207.877 mi highway in southern Minnesota, which runs from South Dakota Highway 30 at the South Dakota state line near Ivanhoe and continues east to its eastern terminus at its intersection with U.S. Highway 61 in Red Wing.

 The route essentially crosses the state of Minnesota, ending at Red Wing, about five miles (8 km) west of the bridge to Wisconsin.

 Route description

 State Highway 19 serves as an east–west route between Ivanhoe, Marshall, Redwood Falls, New Prague, Northfield, Cannon Falls, and Red Wing in southwest and southeast Minnesota.

 Highway 19 parallels U.S. Highway 14 and U.S. Highway 212 for part of its route.

 The route passes through the Richard J. Dorer State Forest in Goodhue County.

 The Rush River State Wayside Park is located on Highway 19 in Sibley County.
 The park is located west of Henderson.